Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Tomatoes – Find the best tomatoes you can.
 Larger sizes are for better slicing.
 For even more fresh flavor, get heirloom tomatoes or in-season tomatoes at your local farmers market.

 - Fresh Mozzarella Cheese – Use fresh, whole milk mozzarella for classic presentation.
 These often come in a pre-sliced ball for convenience.
 Avoid low-moisture varieties.
-Buffalo mozzarella would also be delicious.
+Buffalo mozzarella would also be delicious, or you can use burrata to make a burrata salad.

 - Fresh Basil Leaves – Larger leaves work better to match the size of the tomatoes and mozzarella.